 The U.S. to Canadian dollar exchange rate and the energy markets in which Powerex trades vary, and therefore income can vary significantly from year to year.
 Powerex's net income over the last five years has ranged from \$83 to \$259 million.
-In F2009, its income is forecast to be \$200 million and to average approximately \$180 million per year over the F2010 to F2012 period, on average revenues of almost \$3 billion.
+In F2009, Powerex earned net income of \$248 million.
+In the first quarter of F2010, Powerex incurred a loss of \$16 million.
+Accordingly, Powerex's forecast net income for F2010 remains uncertain with significant downward pressure, and a scenario of potential losses driven largely by the impact of the economic recession which has resulted in lower power demand, lower power prices due to lower natural gas prices and significantly lower inter-regional price spread.
+In addition, the strengthening Canadian dollar has had a negative impact on Powerex's income.
+These factors increase the uncertainty associated with providing a more accurate estimate at this time.